United States Coast Guard Auxiliary: Under the Department of Homeland Security

+On 25 May 2024, the Commandant of the Coast Guard ADML Linda Fagan awarded the Coast Guard Unit Commendation to Coast Guard Auxiliary for "exceptionally meritorious service from June 24, 2019, to June 23, 2024, while providing extraordinary levels of public service and support to the United States Coast Guard".

+Awards and decorations

 Programs and missions

-Above all, the Auxiliary serves as a force multiplier for the Coast Guard.
-Auxiliarists promote safety, security, and assistance for the citizens of the United States in the harbors, seaports, coasts, canals, rivers across the country and in the air.
-The USCG wholly delegated to the Auxiliary its mission of promoting and improving recreational boater safety.
-The Auxiliary also directly supports active duty and reservists in carrying out search and rescue, marine safety, waterways management, environmental protection, and various homeland security missions.
+The Auxiliary primarily acts as a force enhancer for the Coast Guard.
+Auxiliarists are dedicated to fostering safety, security, and aid for the citizens of the United States, whether it's in harbors, seaports, along the coasts, on the country's canals, rivers, or even in the skies.
+The task of promoting and enhancing recreational boater safety has been fully entrusted to the Auxiliary by the USCG.
+Furthermore, the Auxiliary actively aids both active-duty members and reservists in executing a range of missions, including search and rescue, marine safety, management of waterways, environmental preservation, and various duties related to homeland security.

 Missions

 Recreational Boating Safety

 The Auxiliary's most prominent role is promoting recreational boating safety ("RBS" in Auxiliary parlance).
 The Auxiliary has several distinct programs that support this mission, most visibly: